 It is unsurprising that many IT users resort to using the same, simple, password across all their devices and they are reluctant to change their ways to certify that they can remember their password for the many accounts we access every day.
 However, this is almost the equivalent of leaving a key under the doormat at your home.
-This predictable, routine method of password setting leaves your device at high threat for an attack and puts both your and your organisation’s data at risk of hacking.
+This predictable, routine method of password setting, leaves your device at high threat of an attack and puts both you and your organisation’s data at risk of hacking.

 So, to help with complicating but simplifying your password management, we have put together our top tips for creating complex passwords for each of your different accounts and most importantly, remembering them!

-- A lot of websites now have a configuration that means you have to make sure your password combination includes, 8 characters or more, mix of upper and lower case letters, a symbol, and a number.
-So, to make it well defenders from attacked the more randomised it is, the better.
+- A lot of websites now have a configuration that means you have to make sure your password combination includes, 8 characters or more, a mix of upper and lower case letters, a symbol, and a number.
+So, to make it well-defended from attackers the more randomised it is, the better.

-- Passwords are there to protect sensitive data and personal information, therefore using your children or pet names is giving this information away already.
+- Passwords are there to protect sensitive data and personal information, therefore using your children’s or pet’s names are giving this information away already.

 - Ensure you change up your passwords depending on the account you are logging into, using different, unique passwords for each website helps to keep hackers out of one if not all your sites and accounts.